 It should be well written, in-depth and informative.
 The longer your article, the more backlinks you’ll earn.

 Promote your content on social media.
 It’s a major ranking factor for Google.
 Post links from your site to your social media profiles and encourage your followers to share, like and comment on it.
 Add social share buttons to your blog post.
 It allows readers to share directly from your site.
 More social media shares lead to a higher DA for your site.

-Google bots favour regular content.
+Google bots favor regular blog content.
 They want to see new content when they crawl your website.
 Use an editorial calendar to schedule your posts at regular intervals.

-Web pages that load slowly lead to high bounce rate.
+Web pages that load slowly lead to a high bounce rate.
 Online users are impatient.
 They’ll bounce quickly if your page takes too long to load.
-Use Google’s PageSpeed tool to analyse your site speed and identify ways to make your site faster.
+Use Google’s PageSpeed tool to analyze your site speed and identify ways to make your site faster.